TrashGuyAnimations/TrashGuy/README.rst

 -------------------  ----------------  -------------------------------------------------------------  ----------------------
 trash_items          Tuple[str, ...]
 The item(s) for throwing away 1 character at a time            N/a
-glyph_can            String            The emoji/string to be used as the trash can                   Symbols.GLYPH_CAN glyph_left           String            The string to be used for the left-facing trash guy            Symbols.GLYPH_LEFT glyph_right          String            The string to be used for the right-facing trash guy           Symbols.GLYPH_RIGHT spacer               String            The character/string to be used for spacing the canvas         Symbols.SPACER_DEFAULT
+glyph_can            String            The emoji/string to be used as the trash can                   Symbols.GLYPH_CAN glyph_left           String            The string to be used for the left-facing guy                  Symbols.GLYPH_LEFT glyph_right          String            The string to be used for the right-facing guy                 Symbols.GLYPH_RIGHT spacer               String            The character/string to be used for spacing the canvas         Symbols.SPACER_DEFAULT
 ===================  ================  =============================================================  ======================